 Duration of disease control

-In the intent-to-treat population, median PFS was 11.0 months for afatinib and 5.6 months for cisplatin/gemcitabine.
+In the overall population, median PFS was 11.0 months for afatinib and 5.6 months for cisplatin/gemcitabine (Cis/Gem).

-In a pre-specified OS analysis by mutation subgroups, patients with del19 mutation treated with afatinib demonstrated ≥1 year OS benefit compared with del19 mutation patients treated with cisplatin/gemcitabine.
+In the overall population, there was no significant OS benefit with afatinib treatment.
+In a prespecified OS analysis by mutation subgroups, patients with del19 mutation treated with afatinib demonstrated >1 year OS benefit compared with del19 mutation patients treated with cisplatin/gemcitabine.

 The most common treatment-related adverse events were diarrhoea, rash/acne and stomatitis/mucositis for afatinib, and vomiting, nausea and neutropenia for cisplatin/gemcitabine.